 You will never eat another snickerdoodle cookie as good as these Christmas snickerdoodles!
 They are slightly crisp on the outside, tender and soft in the middle and have that iconic cinnamon sugar flavor.
 Roll them in red and green sparkling sugar for a festive look this holiday season.

-We’ll be dressing them up in festive sugar sprinkles to make them perfect for the holidays.
+We'll be dressing them up in festive sugar sprinkles to make them perfect for the holidays.
+You can make a batch of Christmas peanut butter blossoms because I use the same sprinkles for that recipe!

 You can use those classic little jars of the red and green sugar crystals.
 They always remind me of decorating cookies as a little kid around Christmas time with my mom.